rheophile10/EverythingIsExactlyTheSame/README.md

 ```

-But I _hate_ the idea that I have to use an EF Core CLI tool to do migrations and things.
+But I don't like that I have to use an EF Core CLI tool to do migrations and things.
 I don't like the idea of doing data model versioning outside of git either.

-Metadata has never been more important than it is right now.
+Metadata is important.